Machine-Learning-Dynamical-Systems/kooplearn/docs/api_reference/abc.rst

 Data & Context Windows
 ----------------------

 As explained in :ref:`the guide on Kooplearn's data paradigm <kooplearn_data_paradigm>`, Kooplearn uses a data paradigm based on context windows.
-The following base classes show the implementation of context windows expected by Kooplearn, in particular the definition of the basic properties such as :code:`context_length` and methods :code:`lookback` and :code:`lookforward`
+The following base classes show the implementation of context windows expected by Kooplearn, in particular the definition of the basic properties such as :code:`context_length` and methods :code:`lookback` and :code:`lookforward`.

 Abstract Context Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~